dotnet/runtime/Documentation/design-docs/first-class-structs.md

 * [\#1636 Add optimization to avoid copying a struct if passed by reference and there are no writes to and no reads after passed to a callee](https://github.com/dotnet/coreclr/issues/1636).
-  * This issue is nearly the same as the above, except that in this case the desire is to eliminate unneeded copies locally (i.e. not just due to inlining), in the case where the struct may or may not be passed or returned directly.
+  * This issue is related to #1133, except that in this case the desire is to eliminate unneeded copies locally (i.e. not just due to inlining), in the case where the struct may or may not be passed or returned directly.
   * Unfortunately, there is not currently a scenario or test case for this issue.